cashtokens/cashtokens/readme.md

 ### Token Encoding Activation

-Prior to activation of this specification, **pre-activation token-forgery outputs (PATFOs)** – transaction outputs with the `PREFIX_TOKEN` codepoint (`0xd0`/`208`) at locking bytecode `0` – remain **nonstandard** but do not invalidate the transaction by consensus.
+Prior to activation of this specification, **pre-activation token-forgery outputs (PATFOs)** – transaction outputs with the `PREFIX_TOKEN` codepoint (`0xd0`/`208`) at locking bytecode `0` *and which parse correctly as token data* – remain **nonstandard** but do not invalidate the transaction by consensus.
 Because they can still be mined in valid blocks, PATFOs can be used to prepare outputs that, after activation of this specification, could encode tokens for which [Token-Aware Transaction Validation](#token-aware-transaction-validation) was not enforced (producing token categories that do not map to a confirmed transaction hash or have a fungible token supply exceeding the maximum amount).

-PATFOs are provably unspendable<sup>1</sup>; all software implementing this specification should immediately remove PATFOs from their local view of the UTXO set (e.g. on startup).
+PATFOs are provably unspendable<sup>1</sup>; all software implementing this specification may wish to immediately remove PATFOs from their local view of the UTXO set (e.g. on startup).

 **By consensus, PATFOs mined in blocks prior to the activation of [Token-Aware Transaction Validation](#token-aware-transaction-validation) must remain unspendable after activation**.
 (Please note: the presence of PATFOs does not render a transaction invalid; until activation, valid blocks may contain PATFOs.)

-After activation, any transaction creating an invalid token prefix is itself invalid, and all transactions must pass [Token-Aware Transaction Validation](#token-aware-transaction-validation).
+After activation, any transaction creating an invalid **or valid** token prefix is itself **not necessarily invalid**, however all transactions must pass [Token-Aware Transaction Validation](#token-aware-transaction-validation), such that any correctly parsed token data must respect token consensus rules.
+Token data that fails to parse will just end up as the raw bytes (`0xd0 ...`) prefix to the locking script, and will be subject to regular VM script interpreter rules when spending (as a **non-standard** input).

 <details>